Logic Blocks

 Stopping() | Before the block is removed | Clean up resources, close connections |

 Ready() is abstract and must be overridden in every logic block.
-Starting() and Stopping() are virtual and can be overridden when needed.
+Starting() and Stopping() are virtual.

 public class SensorReader : LogicBlockBase